What Is Equity Release And How Does It Work?

 The Equity Release Application Process

-To get started on your equity release application and discover how much money you can access tax-free, leverage our expertise and find out more.
+To get started on your equity release application and discover how much money you can access tax-free, leverage our expertise and learn more.

 Property Valuation

-When considering equity release, homeowners must have their property independently valued to determine the amount of money they can access.
+When considering equity release, homeowners must have their property independently valued to determine how much they can access.

 This process involves an expert surveyor conducting a detailed inspection of the property and considering relevant factors, such as its size, location, condition and age.